avisiboni/IoT-Listener/README.md

-Listen to IoT Hub with Azure Function — Part 1 {.p-name}
+Listen to IoT Hub with Azure Function — Part 1
 ==============================================

 In this article, we walk through how to listen Azure IoT hub(D2C), with